Abdelrhman-Hosny/MachineLearningNotes/DesigningMLSystems/2-intro-to-ml-systems-design.md

 ![alt](./images/ch2/devel-proc-ml-sys.png)

 1. Project Scoping
-    - Set up goals and objective and constrants
+    - Set up goals and objective and constraints
     - This phase involves stakeholders
     - Estimate and allocate resources
     - Structure and organize teams for the project